gligen/GLIGEN/README.md

 ## Disclaimer

-The original GLIGEN was partly implemented and trained during an internship at Microsoft.
-This repo re-implements GLIGEN in PyTorch with university GPUs after the internship.
+The original GLIGEN was partly implemented during a part-time internship at Microsoft while the first author was working at The University of Wisconsin-Madison.
+This repo re-implements GLIGEN in PyTorch with university GPUs.
 Despite the minor implementation differences, this repo aims to reproduce the results and observations in the paper for research purposes.

 ## Terms and Conditions